 C) Constant dissatisfaction.

-So we have all these distinctions in our brain.
+So we have all these distinctions in our brains.
 One of those is looking for every threat, every potential threat in our immediate environment.
 You’re looking around all day in your brain, saying there’s something wrong.
 There is an area where self-sabotage.
 There’s not enough fill-in-the-blank.

 So we got to kill that inner pessimist.
 We can’t have that inner track playing of our two million-year-old brain constantly trying to make us feel like there’s a threat in the future.